 Many gardeners choose not to mess with season extension techniques.
 A lot of food can be successfully grown without them, and they take extra time and effort.
 That said, a few simple and relatively inexpensive techniques can make an enormous difference in the early spring and late fall when temperatures swing drastically and wind can take a toll.
 A simple $20 fleece floating row cover (or frost blanket) over plants can protect them and help warm soil temperatures for early harvest in spring and more production in the fall.
 A wall-o-water type cloche (3 for $20) can not only protect tomatoes and peppers from late spring frost but it can keep night-time soil temperatures warmer.
 Warm season crops don’t typically grow much in cool soils.
 In Utah, many people want to plant tomatoes in April, and even though they might miss late frosts and survive, they won’t really grow much until soil temperatures warm up.
 In our case, we like to plant some tomatoes early in April with protection from wall-o-waters or in low tunnels (mini greenhouses), but for others we wait to plant until later in May after soil temperatures have warmed on their own.

 Planting from transplants as opposed to seeds can add weeks or more to your growing season.
 It’s also great to grow many vegetables by sowing seed directly, but many warm season crops, especially those like tomatoes and peppers, transplant well and the 5-6 week headstart really makes transplanting worth it.
 Growing your own transplants is a very useful skill, but one that takes some time to learn.
 When factoring in the time seed starting requires, transplants from local nurseries are really fairly inexpensive.
 Consider whether starting your own is worth the effort for your situation.
 We grow our own transplants for most of the vegetables and annual flowers that we grow.
+Our little greenhouse is fantastic for growing seedlings in the spring.
 For us, the main disadvantages of purchasing transplants are selection and availability throughout the year.
 I often want to grow particular varieties and plant them as young healthy plants outside of their window of nursery availability.
 For example, we love to plant lettuce and spinach for cropping in the fall and winter but it’s difficult to find 3-week-old transplants in August or September.

 Multicropping & Interplanting